Exact Recovery Guarantees for Parameterized Nonlinear System Identification Problem under Sparse Disturbances or Semi-Oblivious Attacks: Proofs

-This contradicts with the assumption that $\bar{A}$ is the unique solution to problem \eqref{eqn:nonlinear-obj}. \end{proof} Combining Lemmas \ref{lem:unique-suf} and \ref{lem:unique-nes}, we have the following necessary and sufficient condition for the uniqueness of the ground truth solution $\bar{A}$.
+This contradicts the assumption that $\bar{A}$ is the unique solution to the problem \eqnref{eqn:nonlinear-obj}. \end{proof} Combining Lemmas \ref{lem:unique-suf} and \ref{lem:unique-nes}, we have the following necessary and sufficient condition for the uniqueness of the ground truth solution $\bar{A}$.